The Rose Procedure

 No incisions are made, leading to easier recovery with no visible scars

 The Rose Procedure can help patients reach and maintain a healthy weight

 If you have had Gastric Bypass Surgery, but you are unhappy with your results, or you have regained weight that you initially lost, then you may be a candidate for The Rose Procedure.

-The team at Texas Laparoscopic Consultants is committed to helping patients achieve weight loss success.
+The team at Texas Laparoscopic Consultants, a partner of Nobilis Health, is committed to helping patients achieve weight loss success.
 Contact us to learn more about The Rose Procedure and other weight loss options.

 - BMI < 20

 - BMI 25 - 29.9